![]() |

 What the Council Would Actually Do?

-The Athletic Council would function as a standing advisory body (meeting monthly/quarterly) with representatives from BREC, BRSC, schools, leagues, parents, and community stakeholders.
-It would not have direct operational authority but would provide strategic recommendations, data-driven input, and community advocacy to guide BREC’s decisions on facilities, programming, partnerships, and resource allocation—ultimately aiming to restore BREC as the driving force for organized youth sports in the parish, reversing the early-2000s shift toward “acreage awards” and under-maintenance.
+The Athletic Council will function as a standing body that meets monthly or quarterly to provide strategic recommendations, data-driven input, and community perspective to guide BREC’s decisions on facilities, programming, partnerships, and resource allocation.
+The council will not have direct operational authority, but will help restore BREC as the driving for organized youth sports in the parish, reversing the early-2000’s shift toward “acreage awards” and under-maintenance.

 Interested in Getting Involved?